ds4dm/ecole/docs/using-environments.rst

 The example is driven by two loops.
 The inner ``while`` loop, the so-called *control loop*, transitions from an initial state until a terminal state is reached, which is signaled with the boolean flag ``done == True``.
-In Ecole, the termination of the environment typically coincides with the termination of the underlying combinatorial optimization algorithm.
+In Ecole, the termination of the environment coincides with the termination of the underlying combinatorial optimization algorithm.
 A full execution of this loop is known as an *episode*.
-The control loop matches the following representation usually found in the reinforcement learning
+The control loop matches a Markov decision process formulation, as used in control theory, dynamic programming and reinforcement learning.
-litterature:

 .. figure:: images/mdp.png
-   :alt: Markov Decision Process interaction loop
+   :alt: Markov Decision Process interaction loop.
    :align: center
    :width: 60%

-   The control loop of a Markov Decision Process
+   The control loop of a Markov decision process.

 .. note::